sndeep4all/angular-jointjs-graph/README.md

   2. Insert the required HTML/SVG markup
   3. Define a factory returning a configuration object
   4. Issue an event carrying the `$resource` objects for the entity and relationship backend models
-  5. Define the factories needed to create new entity models and relationships
+  5. Define optional factories providing callbacks invoked during the entity/link creation process
   6. Define factories providing user-specified SVG attributes for the different entity and relationship classes

 The following sections describe the actions required by each step in detail.